 Uzbekistan cultural tour – 14 days

-Starting in Tashkent and ending in magnificent Samarkand, discover the culture, history and the present day life of the ancient Silk Road cities with this fourteen days odyssey to the heart of the Silk Road.
-You will also try the nomadic lifestyle staying an overnight in the traditional desert Yurt Camp and enjoy the overwhelming hospitality of mountain farmers during your stay in an authentic Nuratau Mountain village.
+Starting in Tashkent and ending in magnificent Samarkand, discover the culture, history and the present-day life of the ancient Silk Road cities with this fourteen days odyssey to the heart of the Silk Road.
+You will also try the nomadic lifestyle staying overnight in the traditional desert Yurt Camp and enjoy the overwhelming hospitality of mountain farmers during your stay in an authentic Nuratau Mountain village.

 Places visited: Tashkent, Khiva, Bukhara, Yurt camp, Nuratau Mountains, Samarkand

 - Visiting the jewels of the Silk Road – Khiva, Bukhara, Samarkand

 - Viewing the oldest known copy of the Koran in Tashkent